Al-Malikiyah

-Al-Malikiyah (ٱلْمَالِكِيَّة; دێرکا حەمکۆ; ܕܪܝܟ), also known as Derik, is a city in northeastern Syria and the center of an administrative district belonging to Al-Hasakah Governorate.
+Al-Malikiyah (ٱلْمَالِكِيَّة; Dêrika Hemko; ܕܪܝܟ), also known as Derik, is a city in northeastern Syria and the center of an administrative district belonging to Al-Hasakah Governorate.
 The district constitutes the northeastern corner of the country, and is where the Syrian Democratic Council convenes.
 The town is about 20 km west of the Tigris river which defines the triple border between Syria, Turkey and Iraq.
 According to the Syria Central Bureau of Statistics (CBS), Al-Malikiyah had a population about 26,311 residents in the 2004 census.
 Other sources claim that the city has a population of 39,000 as of 2024.
 It is the administrative center of a nahiyah ("subdistrict") consisting of 108 localities with a combined population of 125,000.
-The population enjoys demographic and ethnic diversity that is characteristic of most of Al-Hasakah Governorate.
 The town is inhabited by Kurds, Assyrians, Arabs and Armenians.

 Etymology

 There are two theories on the local Syriac and Kurdish name of the city.
 The first theory is that the city is named after an ancient monastery ('dayr' in Syriac) located in its vicinity, while the second one argues that the name "Dêrik" stems from the Kurdish word du rek meaning 'two roads'.
 In 1957, the town was named "Al-Malikiyah", after a Syrian army officer Adnan al-Malki.
 In 1977, a decree was issued to ban all non-Arabic place names.
 Therefore the Kurdish and Syriac-Aramaic names were banned from being used.